 The culprit is the high content of sugar and white flour in today’s Western diet.
 These are so-called ‘empty carbohydrates’ and are often hidden in processed foods.
 The meal appears to be filling and provides energy, but only in the short term whilst not providing crucial vitamins and trace elements.

-Research conducted throughout the world has repeatedly shown that a deficiency in iron3, zinc4, copper, iron5 or Vitamin E6 can lead to diffuse hair loss.
-Not enough biotin7 (vitamin H) can also result in hair loss.
+Research conducted throughout the world has repeatedly shown that a deficiency in iron, zinc, copper, iron or Vitamin E can lead to diffuse hair loss.
+Not enough biotin (vitamin H) can also result in hair loss.

 Women, who suffered from diffuse hair loss were treated either with a combination complex of L-Cysteine, Pantothenic Acid and Millet Seed Extract, or received a placebo.
 Initial results were detected with the help of a microscope after just four weeks.In addition, hair growth of the study participants in both groups was compared after three months.